SAP-archive/cloud-workflow-codejam/exercises/01/readme.md

 Now it's time to set up the IDE you'll be using, which in this case is the SAP Web IDE.
 You'll configure it to use a special "Workflow Editor" extension, and also specify your CF details to connect to.

-:point_right: Jump back to the landing page by clicking on the "SAP Cloud Platform Cockpit" link right at the top of the page, then use the "Launch SAP Web IDE" button you saw earlier, to start the IDE, which should present itself to you like this:
+:point_right: Jump back to the landing page by clicking on the "SAP Cloud Platform Cockpit" link right at the top of the page, then use the "SAP Web IDE" button you saw earlier, to start the IDE, which should present itself to you like this:

 ![SAP Web IDE](sapwebide.png)